-Voksenåsen is Norway’s national gift to Sweden, presented in gratitude for the humanitarian aid provided during World War II.
+Voksenåsen is Norway’s national gift to the Swedish people, presented in gratitude for the humanitarian aid provided during World War II.
 The property in Oslo is owned by the Swedish government and managed by the National Property Board.
 The organization is structured as a Norwegian limited liability company, wholly owned by the Swedish government through the Ministry of Culture.

 Voksenåsen is a hotel and cultural center in Oslo, where commercial hotel and conference operations are combined with a non-profit cultural mission.
 The cultural activities aim to strengthen Swedish-Norwegian cooperation and promote knowledge of the two countries’ languages, cultures, and societies.